whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/howtonextcloud-nethserver-wiki.md

 If it does not work, a user reported that a temporary workaround was to disable file locking (\`'filelocking.enabled' ⇒ false,\`) from the config.php file.
 Consult Nextcloud's documentation.

-### Nextcloud stuck at "update in process" after using the built-in updater
+### Nextcloud Stuck at "update in process" after Using the Built-in Updater

 Please, avoid using the built-in updater.
 Stick to the update methods supported by your GNU/Linux distribution.
 If you need a newer version ask to the package maintainer.

 To revert the changes:

 ```